-Explanation: The project would be occurring in the BPA substation perimeters that are currently managed for low-growing vegetation.
+Explanation: The project would be occurring in the BPA substation perimeter that is currently managed for low-growing vegetation.
 There are no listed or special-status species present.

-Some brush and small trees would be cleared where needed for construction and for long-term security monitoring.
+Some brush would be cleared where needed for construction and for long-term security monitoring.